UNIVERSAL FUND MEMBERHello!

 Kendra joined Watsi on December 20th, 2015.
 Seven years ago, Kendra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kendra's most recent donation traveled 8,600 miles to support Lu, a 63-year-old Burmese refugee from Thailand, to fund cataract surgery.
+Kendra's most recent donation traveled 8,500 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.

 Lu is a 63-year-old man who lives with his wife and niece in a refugee camp in Thailand.
 He is unemployed, while his wife is a homemaker, and his niece is a student.
 Lu enjoys going to the forest to fish in the steams and to forage for vegetables.
 He shared he also likes to read the Bible and to sing hymns.
 Lu developed cataracts in both of his eyes.
 As a result, his vision is blurry and impaired, which makes it difficult for Lu to lead an independent life.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Lu.
 On January 19th, doctors at Maharaj Nakorn Chiang Mai Hospital will perform a lens replacement procedure, during which they will remove Lu's natural lenses, and replace them with intraocular lens implants.
 After recovery, Lu will be able to see clearly again and get back to his day-to-day life.
 Now, he needs your help to fund this $1,500 procedure.
 Lu said: “I feel so annoyed and uncomfortable when I try to look around me, so I will often just close my eyes,” he said.
 “I want to receive surgery so that my vision can be restored.”